As the pandemic surged through the country in 2020, many organizations had to evaluate how to continue their mission safely.

 Angel Heart Pajama Project — provides PJs and books to abused and neglected children and youth in foster care in Tucson.

-Hope’s Crossing — meets the needs women released from incarceration in the Phoenix metro area by helping them to transition into a life of work, family and community.
+Hope’s Crossing — meets the needs women released from incarceration in the Phoenix area by helping them to transition into a life of work, family and community.

 Neighbors Who Care — transportation to medical appointments, evening meal delivery, and other services for the underserved elderly in the East Valley area.